 Reddit user Lirudegurl33 wrote about their mom's experience of retiring early.
 They wrote, "My mom definitely regretted her decision on retiring early.

-"She made incorrect assumptions of what was going to be covered as she grew older.
-She also didn’t anticipate certain health issues that came out of nowhere and how Medicare is not a stellar health care provider.”
+"She made incorrect assumptions about what was going to be covered as she grew older.
+She also didn't anticipate certain health issues that came out of nowhere and how Medicare is not a stellar health care provider."

 Relying on spousal support